 *Vacuum and clean the areas where your pet spends time in your home.

 *Don’t let your dog eat cat poop (or other poop).

-The veterinarian may want you to bring in a fecal sample, it’s easy, just wear gloves, take a ziplock baggie and wait for them to poop – then grab it real quick and double bag it to help keep the smell down and take it in to the vet appointment.
+The veterinarian may want you to bring in a fecal sample, it’s easy, just wear gloves, take a ziplock baggie and wait for them to poop – then pick it real quick and double bag it to help keep the smell down then take it to your vet.